maizzle/maizzle.com/content/docs/transformers.md

 ## Opt-in by default

-Maizzle Transformers are opt-in by default, meaning that you need to explicitly enable them in your `config.js`.
+Transformers are opt-in by default, you need to explicitly enable them in your `config.js`.

 ## Execution order